 While most think core training is just about training the abdominals, science has taught us it is far more.
 Real core training is about integrating the entire trunk, pelvis, and kinetic chains of the body.
 Many overlook the role of the foot, ground engagement, and tension in developing core strength.

-We want the core to not just about working the abdominals but being reactive, fluid, and learning to RESIST movement.
+We want core training to not just about working the abdominals but being reactive, fluid, and learning to RESIST movement.
 Yes, the major shift in understanding functional training is how the core is far more about resisting than producing movement.
 The idea of a plank isn’t to get great a planking but learning to brace at the RIGHT time to keep proper posture and balance.

 Sure, you might think, “I do that!”, which is great, but it is just the start!
 Our ultimate goal is to progress where we can combine elements of single arm and leg training.
 Why?
 Most of our everyday movements actually do just that, if we look at running, walking, jumping, and more, very often we have a one leg dominant side and a one arm dominant side working.
 We think of this as cross patterning, but this comes in many forms.